AliOrucoglu/AliOrucoglu/README.md

-## Hi there, I'm Name! 👋
+## Hi there, I'm Ali Orucoglu! 👋
 ### Flutter Developer (2+ Years of Experience)
 Flutter Developer focused on building high-quality mobile applications for Android and iOS.
-Experienced in publishing apps to the App Store and Google Play, integrating RESTful APIs, and turning UI/UX designs into responsive and user-friendly applications.
-Explore the projects below to see the technologies, features, and live applications I have worked on.
+Experienced in publishing apps to the App Store and Google Play, integrating RESTful APIs and turning UI/UX designs into responsive and user-friendly applications.
+Explore the projects below to see the technologies, features and live applications I have worked on.

 # 🛠️ Skills & Tech Stack